-Professors: Sue Jolly-Smith, Twila Alpe, Richard Holden, Monica Riley, Linda Mahoney
+Professors: Twila Alpe, Richard Holden, Sue Jolly-Smith, Monica Riley, Linda Mahoney

-Assistant Professors: Royal Toy, Bob Fuller
+Assistant Professors: Bob Fuller, Royal Toy

-Assistant Professors: Shelley Bock
+Assistant Professors: Shelley Bock NCATE (CAEP) Accreditation

-NCATE Accreditation
+The MUW Educator Preparation Unit and all programs in education are accredited by the National Council for Accreditation of Teacher Education (NCATE).
+The MUW teacher certification programs are also approved by the Mississippi Department of Education, which makes graduates of these programs eligible for Mississippi Educator Licensure in the approved areas.
+The NCATE accrediting body has merged with another accrediting organization (TEAC) to form the Council for the Accreditation of Educator Preparation (CAEP).
+The accreditation covers both initial and advanced educator preparation programs .
+Since many states have reciprocity agreements based on graduation from NCATE/CAEP accredited schools.

-All programs in education are accredited by the National Council for Accreditation of Teacher Education (NCATE).
-This accreditation covers initial teacher preparation programs and advanced educator preparation programs.
-Since many states have reciprocity agreements based on graduation from NCATE-accredited schools, graduates of NCATE-accredited institutions will generally find it easier to apply for licensure when they move out of state.
+graduates of NCATE/CAEP accredited institutions will generally find it easier to apply for educator licensure when they move out of state.